JasonGeyer/PrefabPool/README.md

 match on the Inactive list.
 If the object is not on the list yet, a new one will be instantiated and added to the pool.

+Activate has optional parameters for position, rotation, and the number to activate.

 Deactivation works about the same.
 If refering to an instance, it will deactivate that instance if it is in the pool.
 If refering to a prefab, it will activate the first match on the active list (which is usually going to be the oldest one unless another script interferes with this order).